 This wild rice soup recipe is perfect for chilly winter nights.
 We love this as a complete lunch or as a side dish with barbecue ribs.
 The recipe makes over 2 quarts of soup so you can easily feed a dozen people as a side dish or about eight people as a main dish.
-I’d also bet you could adapt this wild rice soup for a slow cooker or make it freezer friendly but we haven’t tried, yet.
+I’d also bet you could adapt this wild rice soup for a slow cooker but we haven’t tried, yet.
 Let me know if you convert it and I’ll add the information to the recipe.

 Creamy Chicken And Wild Rice Soup